15 Foreign Born Soccer Players That Chose Africa

 Why are African Diasporans Representing Africa in Sports?

-While every soccer player is free to make a choice on which country to represent, there is a new trend of soccer players born in Europe or America moving back to Africa to represent their fatherland.
+While every soccer player is free to make a choice on which country to represent, there is a new trend of America or European-born soccer players moving back to Africa to represent their fatherland.
 At the FIFA 70th annual congress, the eligibility rule was reviewed.

 According to the revised rule, players who changed their nationality can reverse the change in certain circumstances.
 This is important because some players started playing for other countries before they discovered their African heritage.
 Under the new rule, players can change their nationality under these conditions;